OpenShift SDN

 Unique across projects

-Unlike the ovs-subnet plugin, which passes all traffic across all pods, this one assigns the same VNID to all pods for each project, keeping them unique across projects, and sets up flow rules on the br0 bridge to make sure that traffic is only allowed between pods with the same VNID.
+Unlike the ovs-subnet plugin, which passes all traffic across all pods, this one assigns the same VNID to all pods for each project, keeping them unique across projects.
+It also sets up flow rules on the br0 bridge to ensure that traffic is only allowed between pods with the same VNID.

 VNID for each Project